How is MRKH syndrome treated?

 Does MRKH cause other health complications?

-A very small uterus with endometrial lining can cause pain and endometriosis.
+A very small uterus with endometrial lining can cause pain and lead to endometriosis.
 Endometriosis is a condition that causes the lining inside the uterus to grow outside of the uterus.
-If this is a concern, the doctor might recommend hormonal medicine or laparoscopic surgery to further evaluate and treat this condition.
+If this is a concern, your doctor might recommend hormonal medicine or laparoscopic surgery to further evaluate and treat this condition.

-Your doctor will discuss your options for starting a family and can provide a referral to infertility specialists if you are interested in in-vitro fertilization (IVF) with a gestational carrier.
+Your doctor can also discuss your options for starting a family and can provide a referral to infertility specialists if you are interested in learning more about in-vitro fertilization (IVF) with a surrogate.